-When a Jewish prince, Zimri, brings a Medyan princess, Kozbi (Cozbi) into his tent in front of Moses and the elders of Israel and cohabits with her, Moses is uncertain of what to do.
+When a Jewish prince, Zimri, brings a Midianite princess, Cozbi (Kozbi) into his tent in front of Moses and the elders of Israel and cohabits with her, Moses is uncertain of what to do.
 This uncertainty may very well be the result of the spiritual decline of the entire nation due to sexual immorality.
 Pinchas takes a spear and pierces this cloud of uncertainty (characteristic of the wavefunction before it is collapsed) by piercing man and the woman engaged in a sexual act, thereby collapsing the wavefunction, as it were.
 This ended the plague and restored the sanctity of the holy nation.
 Thus far is the last Torah portion, Balak (Num.
 25).

-In this Torah portion, Pinchas is rewarded with priesthood – the only time in history when the kehunah (priesthood) was given to someone who has not inherited it.
+In this Torah portion, Phinehas is rewarded with priesthood – the only time in history when the priesthood (kehunah) was given to someone who has not inherited it.
 Why?
-What is it in the job description of a kohen (priest) that Pinchas had a particular talent and qualification for?
-Aside from ministering to God and performing service in the Temple, an important function of a kohen was to declare people, houses and objects afflicted of Tzoras and negoim (spiritual maladies), tahor (pure) or tameh (impure).
-(See my post Tumah and Taharah).
-Before a priest rules on the status of a person or a house, that person or a house is in a state of superposition of the states of tahara (spiritual purity) and tumah (spiritual impurity).
+What is it in the job description of a kohen (priest) that Phinehas had a particular talent and qualification for?
+Aside from ministering to God and performing service in the Temple, an important function of a kohen was to declare people, houses and objects afflicted of Tzoras and negoim (spiritual maladies), pure (tahor) or impure (tameh).
+(See my post “Tumah and Taharah”).
+Before a priest rules on the status of a person or a house, that person or a house is in a state of superposition of the states of spiritual purity (tahara) and spiritual impurity (tumah).
 The priest collapses the wavefunction, upon which the person or the house is either pure or impure (and has to go through the process of purification administered by the priest).

-If knowing how to collapse the wavefunction the “right” way qualifies one for priesthood, one may be tempted to say that present day’s priests are physicists who study quantum mechanics and know a lot about the wavefunction.
+If knowing how to collapse the wavefunction “the right way” qualifies one for the priesthood, one may be tempted to say that present day’s priests are physicists who study quantum mechanics and know a lot about the wavefunction.
 Alas, it is not so.
-No matter how skilled we are at solving Schrödinger equation and calculating wavefunction, we have no idea how to affect its collapse.
+No matter how skilled we may be at solving the Schrödinger equation and calculating wavefunction, we have no idea how to affect its collapse.
 We don’t even know what causes the collapse of the wavefunction or why and how it occurs.
 We just know that before an experiment, a quantum-mechanical object is described by the wavefunction, whose square amplitude is the probability of finding that object in a given region of space.
 When we perform a measurement on the object, we find it in a particular place.
 In other words, the cloud of uncertainty described by the wavefunction collapses into a single point or a certain value that we can measure.
 The outcome of this collapse is totally random and only obeys the laws of statistics.
 We have no way of affecting the collapse of the wavefunction and the outcome thereof, which is totally random.